TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 #### 26-Pin Ribbon Cable and male to female extension (LCD Display Connection)

 The SPI-based LCD screen requires a flexible and organized connection to the Raspberry Pi GPIO header.
 The ribbon cable allows the screen to be cleanly mounted away from the Pi while maintaining correct pin routing and minimizing mechanical stress on the GPIO pins.
 The extension is needed because the ribbon cable is female to female and the LCD screen needs male to female.

-#### USB-A Extension Cable (Microphone Range)

-The microphone may need to be placed in a convenient location near the user while the Raspberry Pi remains mounted inside the board enclosure.
-A USB extension cable increases placement flexibility and helps ensure clear audio capture, improving recognition accuracy without relocating the entire system.

 #### Raspberry Pi 5 Active Cooler